 The certificate program is a hybrid program consisting of both in-class and online classes allowing students to take both at the same time.
 The TESOL Certificate from Humber College provides the necessary training for graduates to teach English as a foreign language (EFL) overseas and ESL in programs across Canada that do not require TESL Ontario or equivalent accreditation.

-Upon successful completion of the TESOL Certificate, students can apply to TESL Canada for certification.
+Upon successful completion of the program, students will receive Humber College’s TESOL credential and are able to apply to TESL Canada for certification upon meeting their certification requirements.

 Upon graduation, students in the Humber part-time TESOL program have the opportunity to apply to work as Writing Tutors in our Math and Writing Centres.
 This will allow graduates additional experience working with college ESL students outside the teaching practicum.